system-zero-labs/chain-registry-api/README.md

 In no particular order:

 - [x] Liveness for peers
+- [ ] Add node id to peer endpoints, so user does not have to parse it from address.
 - [ ] Liveness for RPC endpoints
 - [ ] Liveness for LCD endpoints
 - [ ] Liveness for grpc endpoints
 - [ ] Capture uptime metrics for peers and endpoints
 - [ ] Capture data such as earliest block height for endpoints

+## Ideas

+These may or may not happen.

 - [ ] Client command line interface
+- [ ] Discover and track peers outside the chain registry
+- [ ] Discover and track endpoints outside the chain registry

 # FAQ

+## Is this a Strangelove project?

+No. Although I currently work for [Strangelove](https://github.com/strangelove-ventures), this project is created, maintained, and hosted independently by [David Nix](https://twitter.com/davidnix_).

 ## Why not use the Chain Registry itself or explorers?

 I wanted something programmatic that I could query easily.
-Digging through some web UI isn't my idea of fun.
+Digging through some web UI or a Github repo isn't my idea of fun.
 An API lets you write scripts and programs to do the digging for you.

 ## What if/when the Chain Registry repo is deprecated and lives on chain?